 Jeff first got involved in championing pay equity when he became a member of the Boston Women’s Workforce Council, which works with businesses in the Greater Boston area, including Morgan Stanley, to close the gender based pay gaps, remove the visible and invisible barriers to women’s advancement, and help ensure that 100% of the talent pool is used to make Boston the best area in the country for working women.
-This public-private partnership between Mayor Martin Walsh and the greater Boston business community so far has trained more than 8,000 women in salary negotiation.
+This public-private partnership between Mayor Martin Walsh and the greater Boston business community has trained thousands of women in salary negotiation.

 Jeff recalls how fellow Council member and Chair, Evelyn Murphy, former Lieutenant Governor of Massachusetts, approached him years ago for help with financial seminars for college-aged women.
 “I was skeptical at first about the depth of the issue, but then began to look at the data,” Jeff admits.
 “There’s no question about the lack of fairness that exists when it comes to pay based on gender.”